seedifferently/apidocs-v4/source/includes/_eligibility.md

 The Eligibility endpoint makes it easy to verify a member's insurance information in real-time.
 You can check co-insurance, copay, deductible and out of pocket amounts for a member along with other benefit information.

-Use the [Trading Partners](#trading-partners) endpoint to determine available trading_partner_id values for use with the Eligibility API.
+Use the Trading Partners endpoint to determine available `trading_partner_id` values for use with the Eligibility API or check out our [Trading Partners page](https://platform.pokitdok.com/tradingpartners/eligibility#/).

 #### Available Eligibility Endpoint